 Successful operation of a biogas plant is increasingly becoming teamwork

 In the following you will also find a constantly updated list of articles on current developments in the biogas industry.
-These hopefully contain useful suggestions that you can use to adapt the operation of your biogas plant.
+Hopefully these contain useful suggestions that you can use to adapt the operation of your biogas plant.

 Which aspects will be of particular importance in the future when operating a biogas plant in order to get the best out of your own plant and to be prepared for technological and legal developments?